History of the Sheriff

 There are two states in which the Sheriff is not elected by the voters.
 In Rhode Island they are appointed by the Governor and in Hawaii deputy sheriffs serve the Department of Public Safety’s Sheriff’s Division.

 Most Sheriffs’ offices have a responsibility for law enforcement, although the authority of the Sheriff varies from state to state, the Sheriff has the power to make arrests within his or her own county.
 Some states extend this authority to adjacent counties or the entire state.
-Many sheriffs’ offices perform routine patrol functions such as traffic control, accident investigations, transport of prisoners, criminal investigations and some even have specialized activities.
+Many sheriffs’ offices perform routine patrol functions such as:

 In some states the Sheriff is responsible for the operations of the county jail.

-The sheriff is also responsible for collection of property taxes.
-Which is the same function that they served under the Kings in England?
+The sheriff is also responsible for collection of property taxes, which happens to be the same function that they served under the Kings in England.